 Name-dropping.
 Assignments have taken Nick all over the world, and he contributes work to international photo libraries .
 He still pursues the elusive “art” of photography, and always carries a camera even when he’s not on assignment.

 Nick has been awarded Fellowships of both the British and New Zealand Institutes of Professional Photography.
 He has won many awards for his work, including First Prize in the British Institute of Professional Photography Fine Art Awards in London.

-- Hong Kong and Shanghai for Brierly
+- People in Hong Kong and Shanghai for Brierly

-- Offshore drilling platform for Shell
+- An offshore drilling platform in Taranaki for Shell

-- Royal NZ Ballet, Royal Academy of Dance and Maui
+- Royal NZ Ballet, Royal Academy of Dance and Maui Theatre

-- Fabulous houses for Athfield Architects
+- Fabulous houses for Athfield Architects in NZ

-- Paintings and people for Todd Corporation
+- Paintings and people for Todd Corporation in Wellington

 - Ships and planes for CentrePort and Wellington International Airport

-- Streets scenes for Positively Wellington Tourism
+- Streets scenes for Positively Wellington Tourism and City Council

-- Politicians for Time Magazine.
+- Politicians and other people for Time Magazine.

 In 2003 he built his own, brand new, drive-in studio close to central Wellington, with stunning views over the hills and harbour.
 He now operates on a smaller scale and uses hire studios if he needs them.